Thursday, October 17, 2024

 Model 4: weighted sum approach

 In the previous section, we used a preemptive or lexicographic approach to tackle the multi-objective problem.
 Here, we use a weighted sum method.
 We should be able to find our preemptive solution using a suitable set of weights [2].
 As we want to put a lot of weight on the model 2 objective, I chose as weights \(\color{darkblue}w_2 = 0.99\) and \(\color{darkblue}w_1 = 0.01\).
+Note that there are algorithms to find such weights [3,4], but here I just chose a "large" and a "small" weight.
 The weighted sum model looks like:

 Model 4: Weighted Sum Multi-objective Model